Why Prepare?

 The list could go on, but the point is clear.

-We’re left to our own devices in the world we created.
+Natural disasters are occurring more and more frequently, and increasingly, people are being left to navigate them on their own.
 This project is called “Here Comes the Apocalypse” because the disasters are coming… whether we like it or not.
 We can run, but we may not be able to hide.